Cable Prone Face Pull exercise demonstration image

 Safety Notes

-• Use moderate weight to prioritize strict form and muscle contraction.
+• Use light weight to prioritize form

 Spotting